TVISTAURI6538/TVIS-Pi-0neers/README.md

 In our first attempt to tackle the open challenge, we developed a simple maze-solving algorithm using three ultrasonic sensors.
 However, we encountered issues with excessive static and backward movement in the algorithm.

 We decided to take a unique approach by combining the functionality of the Ultrasonic Sensor with that of the Color sensor and Gyro Sensor.
-# Problem encountered on the way
+# Problems encountered on the way
 We decided to use the TCS-34725 for the color sensor.

 <div align="center">